kinshi/c3l/README.md

 Install [Eclipse](https://linuxize.com/post/how-to-install-the-latest-eclipse-ide-on-ubuntu-18-04/).

 ## Building
-I'm using VICE, but you could use MyZ80 or a real C128 with two drives.
+I'm using MyZ80, but you could use VICE or a real C128 with two drives.
 Drive a: (1581) boots CP/M and has Hitech C, turbo editor, etc. Drive b: (1571) contains the source that ctools can write to from your Eclipse src folder.
 The [src](https://github.com/sgjava/c3l/tree/master/src) directory should be